 While this is all well and good, it is not smart for this to be your primary motivating factor when choosing a destination.
-You may have had a great vacation in Norway, but that doesn’t change the fact that it is one of most expensive countries on Earth, with very restrictive policies for foreign retirees.
+You may have had a great vacation in Norway, but that doesn’t change the fact that it is one of the most expensive countries to live in, with very restrictive policies for foreign retirees.

 Always look at the cost of living and the barriers to residency for any country you are considering.
 Many of the best retirement destinations have the lowest costs of living and the most favorable visa requirements, so look at these first.

 Once you’ve decided on a country or created a shortlist of countries, find out as much about life here as you can.

 Join Facebook groups for expats or retirees in the country of your choice.
 Or search for relevant forums.
 These groups and forums are filled with useful information and people willing to answer any questions you may have about retiring abroad.

 And ideally, of course, visit the country a few times before you make the move to get a real feel for what life will be like here.

 As mentioned, there are initiatives and schemes available designed specifically for people like you who want to live the dream of retiring abroad early.

 For example, countries such as Portugal, a rapidly-growing retiree hotspot, operate a Non-Habitual Residency Scheme that allows retirees to live there without paying any taxes at all for the first ten years.

 Similar such schemes abound in every corner of the globe, with Costa Rica, France, Italy, Mexico, and Malaysia all having their own incentive schemes for retirees wishing to bring themselves and their cash to their shores.